droher/boxball/README.md

 `docker run --name postgres-cstore-fdw -d -p 5433:5432 -v ~/boxball/postgres-cstore-fdw:/var/lib/postgresql/data doublewick/boxball:postgres-cstore-fdw-0.0.2`

-Roughly an hour after the image is downloaded, the data will be fully loaded into the database, and you can connect to it on port `5433`
+Roughly an hour after the image is downloaded, the data will be fully loaded into the database, and you can connect to it as the user `postgres` on port `5433`
 (either using the `psql` command line tool or a database client of your choice).
 The data will be persisted on your machine in
 `~/boxball/postgres-cstore-fdw` (~1.5GB), which means you can stop/remove the container without having to reload the data when you turn it back on.